adu-yeboah/flash-message/README.md

 # Flash Message JS

-A simple and lightweight flash message library for React applications, styled with Tailwind CSS.
+A simple and lightweight flash message library for React applications, styled with CSS.

 ## Installation